Response to TNFD recommendations

 • Tighter regulations on farmland development and deforestation

-• Increased demand for environmentally friendly raw materials due to tighter regulations
+• Increased demand for environmentally conscious raw materials due to tighter regulations

 • Changing consumer preferences